Dashboards

 ```

-Note that all the Widgets in the current Dashboard got the same Custom Style.
+All Widgets in the current Dashboard now share the same Custom Style.